 - Be sure to allow enough time to request academic transcripts from the GSD and other graduate schools you have attended, if applicable.

 - Give recommenders ample notice to allow time for writing letters of recommendation.

 Complete applications will be reviewed, approved, and ranked for submission to the Committee on General Scholarships (CGS).
 Rankings will, in-part, be used to determine which applications will be submitted to the final review committee at CGS.
-In prior years, CGS has limited the number of student applications to four (4) from the GSD.
+In prior years, CGS has limited the number of student applications to between three and four from the GSD.
 CGS will consider our student applications along with student applications from other schools at Harvard.